cuttlefishh/python-for-data-analysis/README.md

 ### Grading

-There are 100 points total for the quarter:
+There are 100 points total possible for the course:

 * Assignments: 72 points (9 assignments x 8 points each)
 * Final project: 20 points
 * Participation: 8 points

-There are no midterm or final exams.
+*There are no midterm or final exams.*

 ## Schedule Overview

-_Schedule is subject to change._

 The course consists of 20 lessons.
-It was originally taught as 2 lessons per week for 10 weeks, but the material can be covered at any pace.
+As a class, it is taught as two lessons per week for 10 weeks, but the material can be covered at any pace.

 Lessons 1-3 will be an introduction to the command line.
 By the end of this tutorial, everyone will be familiar with basic Unix commands.